SirDannyMunn/api-candidate-assignment/readme.md

 ### Tech Choice

 I picked Laravel for this as it's the fasest way I could have got the project made, whilst also including some good security (SQL injection protection with Eloquent being one) out the box (although in this particular case I used json files as a data source and don't actually store any data - although realistically you'd likely have storage functionallity and it would go in a database! :)) Also Laravel is what I'm most comfortable with currently and met the language requirements for the challenge.

+###### Quick Ending Note

+Hi, thank you for reviewing my project 😄.
+Here is a quick ending note:
+Of course, if this was an actual project, it would include more functionallity, maybe used a database instead of using the json files as a data source, but this met the requirements of the project so why overcomplicate?😁 I did consider building more functioanallity as I had plenty of time left out of the 3 hours but, as the main assignment critera was to pick/build the most important capabillities, felt it may be a waste.
+I completed the project in around an 70 minutes (commit: b138eb9).

 ## Setup Instructions